William Dyott: Personal life and retirement

 Dyott had initially courted Maria Gresley, the daughter of his friend, in 1801 but the relationship was cut short by Dyott's move to Egypt later in the year.
 In November 1805 Dyott met Eleanor Thompson, the daughter of Samuel Thompson of County Antrim, in Dublin.
 The pair were married there on 11 January 1806.
 Eleanor came with a rich dowry, providing £2,000 a year to Dyott, as well as properties in Ireland and the West Indies.
 The couple would go on to have two sons and a daughter together.
 In 1813 Eleanor began to suffer from a spinal disease and in the following year she requested a separation from Dyott, accusing him of adultery.
 He worked with Eleanor's family to attempt a reconciliation with her, but in September she eloped with a masseur and Dyott never saw her again.

-Dyott subsequently began a private parliamentary act to divorce Eleanor.
+Dyott subsequently began a private act of Parliament, Dyott's Divorce Act 1816 (56 Geo.
+3. c.
+76 Pr.), to divorce Eleanor.
 He successfully defended himself from the charge of adultery and had Eleanor's right to her properties and estate funds removed.
 The divorce was completed in 1815.
 Eleanor, going under her maiden name, fought back against the ruling in the following year with a bill in the Court of Common Pleas.
 She attempted to have the divorce bill overturned but failed.
 In 1817 she did however force Dyott to return her annuity from the estate properties.

-The proceedings between Dyott and his wife were extensively covered by The Times throughout, including intimate details such as an examination of their bedlinen.
+The proceedings between Dyott and his wife were extensively covered by The Times, including intimate details such as an examination of their bedlinen.
 Eleanor published her story of the marital breakdown in 1821, titled Memoir of Mrs Dyott, in which she accused Dyott of only marrying her for the wealth she brought with her, and of using their divorce to take away the properties assigned to her in their marriage settlement.
 She died in 1841.